-If you like to save wine corks too (I Google’d and couldn’t find a cool name for this type of collector!), another idea to incorporate into your wedding guest book is pictured below.
+If you like to save wine corks too (I Google’d and couldn’t find a cool name for this type of collector!), this idea to incorporate into your wedding guest book is pictured below.
 Guests sign a cork and place it into a shadow box.

 11) Wood Working Skills

 Are either of you good at wood working?
 If so, use your talents to create a magnificent masterpiece such as the bench pictured below, which guests can sign.
 Certainly a hefty keepsake that you can add to your backyard and use for many years.
-If you are not so talented in the wood working field, you could always pretend and find one off Amazon.
+If you are not so talented in the wood working field, you could always pretend and find one from International Concepts

 12) Sign a Guitar

 Does music play a big part in your life?
 Share your passions with wedding guests by having them sign a musical instrument, like a guitar.